Particular/docs.particular.net/samples/azure/webjob-host/sample.md

 snippet: WebJobHost_Start

-NOTE: If dependencies need to be shared between the service collection and NServiceBus infrastructure, such as message handlers, the [MSDependencyInjection NuGet package](/nservicebus/dependency-injection/msdependencyinjection.md) must be installed.
+NOTE: If dependencies need to be shared between the service collection and NServiceBus infrastructure, such as message handlers, see the [ASP.NET Core sample](samples/dependency-injection/aspnetcore/).

 A critical error action must be defined to restart the host when a critical error is raised: